St Thérèse’s name in religion

 Baptismal Font, Notre Dame Basilica, Alençon

 St Thérèse of the Child Jesus and the Holy Face, Patroness of all Missionaries and the Missions, Patroness of France and Doctor of the Church was born in Alençon on 2 January 1873 the last of the nine children born to St Louis and St Zélie Martin.
 She was christened Marie-Françoise-Thérèse in the Church, now the Basilica of Notre Dame in Alençon.
 Four of the Martin children died before Thérèse was born - Joseph Louis, Joseph-Jean-Baptiste and Mélanie-Thérèse died in infancy and Hélène died when she was five.
 Thérèse and three of her surviving sisters Marie, Pauline and Céline became Carmelite nuns in Lisieux in Normandy a geographical region in the north-west of France.
 Her fourth sister Léonie entered the Visitation Convent in Caen also in Normandy.

 Her parents Louis and Zélie were beatified in October 2008 and were canonised in October 2015.
 Their feast day is celebrated on 12 July.

 The Cause of the Beatification and Canonisation of her sister Léonie - the Servant of God Sr Françoise-Thérèse was opened by the Bishop of Bayeux and Lisieux in July 2015 and concluded in February 2020.
-The proceedings of the diocesan process are being sent for consideration by the Congregation for the Causes of Saints.
+The proceedings of the diocesan process have been brought to Rome for consideration by the Congregation for the Causes of Saints.

 When Thérèse was only four years old her mother died.
 After this the family moved to Les Buissonnets in Lisieux, the home where St Thérèse then lived – and described as ‘the gracious nest of my childhood’ - until her entry to the Lisieux Carmel in 1888.
 It was in Les Buissonnets in 1883 that Thérèse was cured through the smile of the Blessed Virgin Mary of a mysterious illness which had left her seriously ill.
 It was also here that she received the Grace of Conversion, after midnight Mass on 25 December 1886, about which she wrote in her autobiography ‘I felt charity enter into my soul, and the need to forget myself and to please others’.